 Matters essential to meet for visa application

 This is the part of the procedure which the visa applicant must meet.
-The 457 visa applicant must be able to select an occupation from the current 457 visa skill list (Consolidated Skilled Occupation List (CSOL)).
+The 457 visa applicant must be able to select an occupation from the current 457 visa skill list (Short Term Skilled Occupation List (STSOL).

-457 visa applicants from all countries except NZ, USA, Ireland United Kingdom and Canada must meet minimum IELTS of 5 in all 4 components.
+457 visa applicants from all countries except NZ, USA, Ireland United Kingdom and Canada must meet an average of IELTS of 5 with nothing lower than 4.5 in any of the 4 components.

 457 visa applicants must have relevant skills and preferably experience to carry out the nominated 457 visa occupation.
 Certain occupations from certain countries (both listed in the TRA 457 visa skill assessment guidelines) require a 457 skills assessment prior to visa grant .